 Lasting Impairment or Disability Claims

 If a worker has become impaired in some way from an injury, the doctor will assign a rating to the injury that will determine the amount of compensation that is due.
-Examples include minor amputations, loss of motion, pain and other limitations that have lingering impact on mobility.
-The rating is critical to the amount of benefit, and can be contested if too minimal for the extent of the injury.
+Examples include minor amputations, loss of motion, pain, and other limitations that have a lingering impact on mobility.
+The rating is critical to the amount of benefit and can be contested if too minimal for the extent of the injury.

-In the event of a dispute, a workers’ compensation attorney who knows the claims and ratings rules in Idaho can be helpful in receiving the highest compensation award possible.
+In the event of a dispute, a workers’ compensation attorney who knows the claims and rating rules in Idaho can be helpful in receiving the highest compensation award possible.
 An attorney can examine the medical records and compare the benefits to other similar cases to help obtain a fair amount.
-If you have been injured on the job, it is important you contact the Law Office Of Carl L. Brown to assess your claim as soon as possible.
+If you have been injured on the job, it is important you contact the Injury Lawyer Carl L. Brown to assess your claim as soon as possible.
 Please call today for an appointment at (559) 431-4400.